View of Descent into Cave

 Typical summer wait will be 30 minutes or less.
 Wait times may increase on holidays or peak summer weekends.
 Off season tours can be up to 40-45 minutes apart.
 We always put you on the very next available tour, no waiting for tours on a set schedule.

 Tours leave frequently throughout the day.
-You must arrive no later than 4:30 pm EDT to be guaranteed a spot on the last tour of the day.
+Arrive no later than 4:30 pm EDT to be guaranteed a spot on the last tour of the day.
 There are also other activities to enjoy at Indiana Caverns.

 Please see our tour pages for tour distance, boat ride time, depth, and other tour related information.